trangkimt/data-management/README.md

 # Data Management

+I learned data management and cleaning skills working in various roles, handling unstructured and structured data.
+In one role, I worked directly with 50+ schools to standardize the data collection process, write code to read and process unstructured data, as well as run quality control checks.

-I learned data management skills working as a program evaluator for a state-wide reading intervention program.
-We worked with 60+ schools/sites.
-So there was a huge amount of data to collect, manage, and clean.
-This project contains scripts for tasks that I encountered often while dealing with messy data.
+This project database contains scripts for various tasks that I encountered often while dealing with messy data.
+There are scripts for R, SAS, and Python, as I had to use different programs depending on my role.